Bacalao en Salsa de Tomate

 Salt cod can be bought at supermarkets all over Spain and in specialist shops that sell nothing but this rock hard fish.
 Its history can be traced back to skirmishes between the Vikings and the Basques in the 9th century when the Basques noticed that their attackers were able to survive largely on a diet of dried fish.

-The process of salting whale meat was already common amongst the fishermen of the Basque region so they took their salting method and combined it with the Vikings’ salting method to create very long lasting salt fish which enabled them to extend the duration of their fishing expeditions beyond the Bay of Biscay.
-These journeys took them as far north as Iceland and the Scottish Islands and eventually went as far as Newfoundland where it has been suggested that they were whale fishing before Columbus’s epic journey to the New World.
+The process of salting whale meat was already common amongst the fishermen of the Basque region so they took their salting method and combined it with the Vikings’ drying method.
+This allowed them to preserve salt fish for long periods of time so they could undertake fishing expeditions way beyond the Bay of Biscay.
+These journeys took them as far north as Iceland and the Scottish Islands and eventually as far as Newfoundland where it has been suggested that they were whale fishing before Columbus’s epic journey to the New World.

 Today salt cod is a very common part of the Spanish diet though is less readily available elsewhere so for the purpose of the recipe which follows it’s important to note that fresh cod can be used instead of salt cod and is a much more tender alternative.